US superbug infections rising, but deaths are falling

 NEW YORK (AP) — Drug-resistant “superbug” infections have been called a developing nightmare that could set medicine back a century, making conquered germs once again untreatable.

-So there’s some surprising news in a federal report released Wednesday: U.S. superbug deaths appear to be going down.
+So there’s some surprising news in a report released Wednesday: U.S. superbug deaths appear to be going down.

-The Centers for Disease Control and Prevention estimated about 36,000 Americans died from drug-resistant infections in 2017, down 18% from an estimated 44,000 in 2013.
+About 36,000 Americans died from drug-resistant infections in 2017, down 18% from an estimated 44,000 in 2013, the Centers for Disease Control and Prevention estimated.
 The decline is mainly attributed to an intense effort in hospitals to control the spread of particularly dangerous infections.

 “We are pushing back in a battle we were losing,” said Michael Kirsch, a pharmacist at AdventHealth Tampa, a Florida hospital that has seen lower superbug infection rates.
 “I would not by any means declare success.”